MarkStrickland562/DoctorLookup/README.md

 [**MarkStrickland562**](https://github.com/MarkStrickland562)

-## **Super Galactic Age Calculator**
+## **Doctor Looup**

-###### Created March 22nd, 2019.
+###### Created March 29th, 2019.

 ----------

 ## Description
-A solar year lasts 365 days on planet Earth.
-However, the length of a solar year varies from planet to planet.
-This application will determine a user's age based on a planet's solar years including the planets Mercury, Venus, Mars, Jupiter and Saturn.
-The application will also calculate how many years a user has left on each planet based on average life expectancy.
+This project uses the BetterDoctor API for providing access to a dataset of medical data that will be used for enabling the end-user to search for a list of Doctors in the Seattle area based on a medical issue or name of the doctor or location.
+The data returned will include the first name, last name, address, phone number, website and whether or not the doctor is accepting new patients.
+The list of specialties available will be provided in a dropdown menu.
+If the API call returns an error, the user will be notified about the error and what the error is.
+If the search returns no results, the user will be notified accordingly.

 ## Known Bugs

 * No known bugs.